beMang/DD2360_Project/README.md

 ## Adrien's modification done :
 * Export PPM file directly instead of redirecting stdout
 * Round to 8 bits before copy back to CPU (image is little different, but 8bits vary only form 1 so negligible (can by exactly the same if 25.99 is a double))
+* Implement SSIM and MSE metrics for comparison
+* BVH implementation : this drastically reduce the number of hit done.
+Works better for large amount of object.
+* Input argument : number of object (this is not precise due to the way it was done in reference implementation) and number of sample per pixel

+## Idea
+* Make the creation of the world parallel : might worth it for large amount of object
+* Removal of virtual function
+* Impact of unified memory